Skip to Content

 Farm Income

-A net loss counts for $0, and can't be used to offset other income types.
-However, deductions will be factored into the adjusted annual income figure.
+As a general rule, a farm's net operating income will be added to the USDA annual income calculation.
+Farm expenditures cannot be used as a deduction in determining income.
+A net loss counts for $0 and can't be used to offset other income types.
+However, deductions will factor into the adjusted annual income figure.
 Farmers can deduct property depreciation that occurs as a result of normal wear and tear.

 Business Income